PrismLibrary/Prism-Documentation/docs/modules.md

-# Modular Application Development Using Prism Library for WPF
+# Modular Application Development Using Prism Library

 A modular application is an application that is divided into a set of loosely coupled functional units (named modules) that can be integrated into a larger application.
 A client module encapsulates a portion of the application's overall functionality and typically represents a set of related concerns.
 It can include a collection of related components, such as application features, including user interface and business logic, or pieces of application infrastructure, such as application-level services for logging or authenticating users.
 Modules are independent of one another but can communicate with each other in a loosely coupled fashion.
 Using a modular application design makes it easier for you to develop, test, deploy, and maintain your application.